mikesmitty/max31865/README.md

-vemo-france/max31865
+/max31865
 ====================

-This is a golang/periph port of [Adafruit's MAX31865 library](https://github.com/adafruit/Adafruit_MAX31865).
-It's used to drive a [MAX31865 ic](https://datasheets.maximintegrated.com/en/ds/MAX31865.pdf) or board such as [Adafruit's MAX31865 breakout board](https://www.adafruit.com/product/3328) on any device supported by [periph](https://github.com/google/periph).
-That ic is a PT100/PT1000 (precision temperature sensor) amplifier.
+This is a library for using the [MAX31865](https://datasheets.maximintegrated.com/en/ds/MAX31865.pdf) PT100/PT1000 RTD temperature sensor amplifier in Go using [Periph](https://periph.io).
+Originally based on the [vemo-france/max31865](https://github.com/vemo-france/max31865) port of [Adafruit's MAX31865 library](https://github.com/adafruit/Adafruit_MAX31865), though it has been fairly substantially rewritten.
+Intended for use with Adafruit's MAX31865 breakout boards [PT100](https://www.adafruit.com/product/3328)/[PT1000](https://www.adafruit.com/product/3648) on any device supported by [Periph](https://periph.io/device/).

 Installation
 ------------

 ````
-go get github.com/vemo-france/max31865
+go get github.com/mikesmitty/max31865
 ````

 Usage